johanley/almanac/README.md

 V1:

-- Inside front cover: the daily tide is shown as a gray curve.
+- Inside front cover: the daily tide is shown as a grey curve.
 It should be black.

 ## Background Info